gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 [UAA service name](#uaa-configuration) | `UAA_SERVICE_NAME`                    | Contains the name of the UAA service to be used.
 [Destinations](#destinations) | `destinations`                        | Provides information about the available destinations.
 [Additional headers](#additional-headers-configuration) | `httpHeaders`                         | Provides headers that the application router will return to the client in its responses.
-[Additional cookies](#additional-cookies-configuration) | `COOKIES`                             | Provides cookies that the application router will return to the client in its responses.
-Currently only SameSite cookie is supported.
+[Additional cookie attributes](#additional-cookie-attributes) | `COOKIES`                             | The application router triggers the generation of the following third-party cookies and sends them to the client:</br> &bull; locationAfterLogin</br>  &bull; fragmentAfterLogin</br> &bull; signature</br> &bull; JSESSIONID</br> To control the behavior and usage of the third-party cookies, you can configure the attributes SameSite and Partitioned.For more information about third-party cookies, please see [KBA 3409306](https://me.sap.com/notes/3409306).
 [Plugins](#plugins-configuration) | `plugins`                             | A plugin is just like a [*route*](#routes) except that you can't configure some inner properties.
 [Session timeout](#session-timeout-configuration) | `SESSION_TIMEOUT`                     | Positive integer representing the session timeout in minutes.
 The default timeout is 15 minutes.
 [X-Frame-Options](#x-frame-options-configuration) | `SEND_XFRAMEOPTIONS`, `httpHeaders`   | Configuration for the X-Frame-Options header value.